darwaishx/worker-safety/README.md

-# Get Started with Deep Learning and Computer Vision Using AWS DeepLens
+# Worker Safety with AWS DeepLens and Amazon Rekognition

 ## Learning Objectives of This lab
 In this lab your will the following:
 - Create and deploy object detection project to DeepLens.
 - Modify the DeepLens object detection inference lambda function to detect persons and upload frame to S3.
 - Create lambda function to identify persons who are not wearing safety hats.
-- Analyze results using IoT and CloudWatch.
+- Analyze results using IoT and CloudWatch and Web Dashboard.

 ## Architecture